 Laws and regulations applicable in Austria require us to perform audit procedures to determine whether the consolidated management report is consistent with the consolidated financial statements and whether the other disclosures made in the consolidated management report are misleading to the group's position.
 The audit report must also include a statement as to whether the consolidated management report is consistent with the consolidated financial statements and if the disclosures pursuant to section 243a UGB are appropriate.
-In our opinion, the consolidated financial statements.
+In our opinion, the consolidated management report for the group is consistent with the consolidated financial statements.
 The disclosures pursuant to section 243a UGB are appropriate.